Castau/React_Second_Week/README.md

 ## React_Second_Week

 This weeks assignments are all placed in [this (React_Second_Week)](https://github.com/Castau/React_Second_Week) repository.
-To see what belongs to a specific weekday and assignment, see the links below each day, in the following.
-All questions are answered in the bottom of this readme, also sectioned by the week days (and by specific assignment).
+To see what belongs to a specific weekday and assignment, see the links below.

 ### Monday Assignment Exercise
 * The **Monday** assignments include these files:
-  * [Demo1 and Demo2 (done in class)](https://github.com/Castau/React_Second_Week/tree/master/Monday_In_Class/src), the teacher told us that [the work done in class today](https://docs.google.com/document/d/1a-ItkJGOl7rAtLQKxyqRiczaZeQyZDnvrS7llpvpg0I/edit) was equivalent with Demo1 and Demo2.
+  * [Demo1 and Demo2 (done in class)](https://github.com/Castau/React_Second_Week/tree/master/Monday_In_Class/src), Thomas told us that was equivalent with Demo1 and Demo2.
   * [React with routing](https://github.com/Castau/React_Second_Week/tree/master/monday_exercise/src)

 ### Tuesday Assignment Exercise